The transformation into motherhood is such an incredibly powerful journey and your postpartum recovery happens in layers.

 Rushing the process could prolong the healing phase or lead to an incomplete recovery.
 But, there are some practical things you can do to help ease the transition and taking the time to implement them will positively affect your health during the 4th trimester and beyond.

-Here are some tips for a holistic approach to your postpartum recovery.
+Here are some simple tips for a holistic approach to your postpartum recovery.

 Nourish Your body